Kacper-Marciniak/YOLOv8-Framework/README.md

 ### Model weights and configuration

 Framework can be used with custom yolo models.
 By default CModelML class loads weights from [models directory](models) - ```models/model.pt```.
 Custom path can be used as well.
-Important: when using local models (either with default or custom path) dataset configuration file ```data.yaml``` has to be in the same directory as weights file.
-Example .yaml coonfiguration file from COCO dataset can be viewed [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml). ```data.yaml``` for custom datasets is created when using dataset [preparation script](#prepare-dataset).

 ```python
 from ml_model.CModelML import CModelML as Model